ibm-cloud-docs/solution-tutorials/lamp-stack-on-vpc.md

    ```
    {: pre}

    You will need to know the Floating IP for accessing the virtual server via your browser.
 Since it was captured in a shell variable earlier, you can run the following command to obtain the Floating IP address `echo $FLOATING_IP` or by running `ibmcloud is floating-ips --json` and searching for the name used to create the Floating IP `fip-lamp-1` in the result.
-You can also find the server's floating IP address from the web console: https://{DomainName}/vpc-ext/compute/vs.
+You can also find the server's floating IP address from the [web console](https://{DomainName}/vpc-ext/compute/vs).
    {: tip}

 ## Install Apache, MySQL, and PHP